quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   field is in microseconds.
 Any value smaller than the `min_ack_delay` advertised by this endpoint is invalid.

+Ignore Order:

+: An 8-bit field representing a boolean truth value.
+This field MUST have the value 0x00 (representing `false`) or 0x01 (representing `true`).
+This field can be set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).

 Receipt of invalid values in an ACK_FREQUENCY frame MUST be treated as a connection error of type FRAME_ENCODING_ERROR.